 When this happens, it can seem to an employee that the employer holds all the cards, but this doesn’t have to be the case.
 Our expert employment law solicitors can help to redress this balance by providing you with expert legal advice on your employment rights.

-Whether you are accepting a new job offer and would like your employment contract reviewed or are negotiating an exit strategy or facing discrimination, we can help.
-Our solicitors specialise in employee rights – we always want you to come out on top of any legal situation you may be facing.
+Whether you are accepting a new job offer and would like your employment contract reviewed, negotiating an exit strategy or facing discrimination, we can help.
+Our solicitors specialise in protecting employee rights – we always work with you to achieve the best results in any legal situation you may be facing.

-When an employee’s contract is terminated without a fair reason, you may have a claim for unfair dismissal also known as an unlawful or wrongful dismissal.
-Your employer must be able to establish that the principal reason for your dismissal was one of the permitted fair reasons.
+When an employee is dismissed without a potentially fair reason and without following a fair and reasonable process in all of the circumstances, you may have a claim for unfair dismissal also known as an unlawful dismissal.
+Your employer must be able to establish that the principal reason for your dismissal was one of the five permitted fair reasons.

 The five fair reasons for dismissal are:

-Yes, in most cases an employee has to have have served two years’ continuous service to qualify for a valid claim.
-However, there are exceptions and it would be advisable to seek further advice from an employment lawyer.
+Yes, in most cases an employee has to have at least two years’ continuous employment on the effective date of termination to be able to bring a claim for ordinary unfair dismissal.
+There are exceptions where the usual qualifying period does not apply (for example if the dismissal is for a health and safety reason). and it It would be advisable to seek further advice from an employment lawyer.

-A claim must be made within three months and less one day of the date of dismissal.
-For instance, if an employee is dismissed on the 18 March, the claim would need to be submitted on or before 17 June.
+Subject to the rules on the automatic extension of time for early conciliation, a claim must be made within three months and less one day of the effective date of termination .
+For instance, if an employee is dismissed on the 18 March, the claim would need to be received by the employment tribunal on or before 17 June.

-By law, you are able to give statutory or contractual notice, but you shouldn’t give any more than the minimum notice period on your contract.
-This is because your employer could oppose your claim by arguing that the relationship hasn’t suffered irreparable damage.
+You may terminate with or without notice If you give and work your notice your employer could oppose your claim by arguing that the relationship hasn’t suffered irreparable damage.

 This website is protected by reCAPTCHA and the Google Privacy Policy and Terms of Service apply